vox-humana/telegram-contest-2021-watch/README.md

 Apple Watch Series 3 38mm watchOS 6.0 simulator (armv7k 32 bit)

 # Notes watchOS 6 limitiations
+- Check `watchOS6` & `#available(watchOS 7.0` for watchOS 6 API limitations
 - No SwiftUI LifeStyle (@main)
-- Check `watchOS6` & `#available(watchOS 7.0` for watchOS 6 API limitations
 - No navigationTitle (use navigationBarTitle)
 - No @StateObject
+- No MapView
+- No ScrollViewReader

 # Tasks
 [] Check run on device
 [] Rewrite QRCode generation to match with design (corners) [] Remove `swift_qrcodejs` dependency
-[] Build static versions of tdlib (limiting size with removing unused code) [] Limit number of classes in TDLibSwift generation to limit the size of the app [] Check colors codes in style
+[] Limit number of classes in TDLibSwift generation to limit the size of the app, or replace `public` with `internal` (will linker strip them?)
+[] Extract model (states) library to reuse in TGWatchUI and TDLibClient [] Check colors codes in style
-[] Build TDLib with WatchOS6.0 SDK (Xcode 11.5 has 6.2)
+[] Extract Views that use Chat (replace with ChatState) [] Build TDLib with WatchOS6.0 SDK (Xcode 11.5 has 6.2)
-[] Add Model layer with subset of used in UI properties, keep TDLibSwift generated model in the package with TDLibClient (TGWatchView doesn't depend on TDLib)

 # External libraries
 Making xcframework from tdjson https://github.com/oboupo/tdlib-spm